-Magic has always been associated with the mind irrespective of whether it was displayed in the ancient courts of Pharaohs and queens or is enacted in the modern realms of television and grand auditoriums packed with people.
+Magic has always been associated with the mind irrespective of whether it was displayed in the ancient courts of Pharaohs and Queens or is enacted in the modern realms of television and grand auditoriums holding large audiences.

-Likewise, a magical performance has triggered a feeling of anticipation and amazement amongst spectators but for the magician it is a challenge wherein success is determined by how well he can control the minds of viewers.
+Likewise, a magical performance has triggered a feeling of anticipation and amazement amongst spectators, but for magicians it is a challenge wherein success is determined by how well they can control the minds of viewers.

-For this, it is imperative to crawl within someone’s thoughts and master the art of twisting them without the other person realizing.
+For this, it is imperative to penetrate the person's mind and master the art of deceiving them without them realising.

-proved by texts as old as having been written in the 16th human mind can be coaxed into perceiving what appears to be extraordinary is what magicians have been banking on since ages and is based on the following fundamentals –
+The fact that the human mind can be coaxed into perceiving what appears to be extraordinary is what magicians have been banking on for centuries and is based on the following fundamentals:

-Distraction – Effective distraction has long since played an instrumental role in successful rendition of magic tricks and forms of the core of a magician’s training.
+Effective distraction has long played an instrumental role in successful rendition of magic tricks and forms the core of a magician’s training.

-Referred to as ‘sleight of hand’, this maneuver is used to draw the attention of the audience away from the secret gesture that is crucial to lead the trick to completion.
+Referred to as ‘sleight of hand’, this manoeuvre is used to draw the attention of the audience away from the secret gesture that is crucial to complete the trick.

-Such is its importance that in their book titled ‘The Art of Magic’ that was published in 1909, authors T. Nelson Downs and John Northern Hilliard emphasized that any dearth in fluency would be enough to give away the magician.
+Such is its importance that in their book titled ‘The Art of Magic,’ published in 1909, authors T. Nelson Downs and John Northern Hilliard emphasised that any dearth in fluency would be enough to give away the magician.

 Science has caught on to this concept fairly recently and having termed the phenomenon as ‘visual cognition’, researchers, particularly those related to the field of psychology, have been experimenting with it as a means of drawing attention away from whatever needs to be hidden.

-Blind to differences – Inability of human beings to discern between shapes and features is another point that magicians have capitalized on since ages and scientists have caught on to only recently.
+Inability of human beings to discern between shapes and features is another point that magicians have capitalised on for centuries and scientists have caught on to only recently.

-In magic, performers rely on this inability of viewers to distinguish between nearly similar shapes like clubs and spades of the same denomination while conducting tricks.
+In magic, performers rely on the inability of viewers to distinguish between nearly similar shapes like clubs and spades of the same denomination while conducting tricks.

-On their part, scientists realized the existence of this trait through an experiment wherein people turned out to be oblivious to something as obvious as difference in the person asking for directions.
+For their part, scientists realised the existence of this trait through conducting an experiment whereby people turned out to be oblivious to something as obvious as differences in the people asking for directions.

-Forcing a choice – How do you push people into picking what you want them to choose without making it obvious?
-Ask a magician and he will reveal a method that has been a part of centuries-old legacy for him.
+How do you push people into picking what you want them to choose without making it obvious?
+Ask magicians and they will reveal a method that has been a part of magic routines for centuries.

 Although the earliest publication propounding this concept has been dated to circa 1584 and goes by the title ‘The discoverie of Witchcraft’ authored by Reginald Scot, there are enough indications that this power of persuasion existed before that.

-Thus, every time you take your pick from amongst the cards held by the magician, introspect as to whether you might have been gently pushed to opt for it.
+Thus, every time you choose a card from those held by the magician, consider whether you might have been gently pushed to opt for it.

-Academia took notice of this psychology only during the last decade of the twentieth century and has since employed its potential for what is perceived as greater good, for example convincing people to choose healthier foods, saving money for retirement and so on.
+Academia took notice of this psychology only during the last decade of the twentieth century and has since employed its potential for what is perceived as the greater good, for example convincing people to choose healthier foods, save money for retirement and so on.

-So high has the degree of interest in this behavioral pattern been that it earned Daniel Kahneman his Nobel Prize in 2002 from having written a book on it.
+So high has the degree of interest in this behavioural pattern been that it earned Daniel Kahneman his Nobel Prize in 2002 for having written a book about the subject.

-Inaccurate memory – Human beings tend to have exaggerated memories and who could have grasped this fact and used it to his advantage but the magician?
+Human beings often tend to have exaggerated memories and who could have grasped this fact and used it to their advantage other than the magicians?